The ACI policy model

 Flood in encapsulation does not work in ARP unicast mode.

-Neighbor Solicitation (Proxy NS/ND) is not supported for this release.
+Neighbor Solicitation (NS/ND) is not supported for this release.

-Flood in encapsulation is supported only in bridge domain in flood mode and ARP in flood mode. bridge domain spine proxy mode
+Flood in encapsulation is supported only in BD in flood mode and ARP in flood mode.
+BD spine proxy mode is not supported.

 IPv4 L3 multicast is not supported.

-Setting up communication between VMs through a firewall, as a gateway, is not recommended because if the VM IP address changes
+Setting up communication between VMs through a firwall, as a gateway, is not recommended because if the VM IP address changes

 to the gateway IP address instead of the firewall IP address, then the firewall can be bypassed.